nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 This commands unlinks an entity of the current resource mode to a specified location entity in Wingman's database.
 For example, if you are currently in the `plane` mode, then this command will unlink a `plane` from the specified location entity in the database.
-It shall be noted, however, that the parameters that are specified in different modes are different.
+It shall be noted, however, that the prefixes that are specified in different modes are different.

 Note that the indexing for `location_index` and `resource_index` starts from 0.